 Dilute fruit juice with water

-Use juice or fruit ice cubes to cool water
+Use juice or fruit ice cubes to cool the water

 Another creative suggestion is to freeze juice (undiluted) or fruit pieces in your ice cube trays.
 A frozen juice or fruit cube is cooling and healthier.
 You can also infuse your water with flavour by adding fruits like berries, apples, pineapple, cucumbers, lemons, and limes.